slashbyte/ChessComputer-Source/README.md

 make
 ./ChessByte
 ```

-button input is emulated at the moment
+All need to be in the same directory as ChessByte

 - polyglot
 - stockfish
 - bookfish.bin
 - polyglot.ini

-all need to be in the same directory as ChessByte
+Button input is emulated at the moment